greg-raven/Uncommon-Sense/_posts/2018-11-01-what-government-must-to-do-be-considered-legitimate.md

 ---
-title: 'What government must to do be considered legitimate'
+title: "What government must to do be considered legitimate"
 layout: post
 categories:
 - government